Chart Color Schemes

 Griffith Surrounds is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Griffith Surrounds' population was approximately 13,320 as of November 2025.
-This figure represents an increase of 560 people, a 4.4% rise from the 2021 Census count of 12,760.
-The growth is inferred from the estimated resident population of 13,019 in June 2024 and the addition of 134 validated new addresses since the Census date.
+Griffith Surrounds' population was around 13,320 as of November 2025.
+This figure reflects a growth of 560 people since the 2021 Census, which reported a population of 12,760.
+The increase is inferred from the estimated resident population of 13,019 in June 2024 and an additional 134 validated new addresses since the Census date.
 This results in a population density ratio of 0.60 persons per square kilometer.
-Griffith Surrounds' growth rate exceeded that of its SA4 region (4.1%), making it a growth leader.
+Griffith Surrounds' growth rate of 4.4% since the 2021 census surpassed the SA4 region's growth rate of 4.1%.
 Natural growth contributed approximately 51.7% to overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, Griffith Surrounds is expected to grow by 720 persons based on the latest population numbers, recording a gain of approximately 3.1% over the 17-year period.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas for the years 2032 to 2041.
+According to demographic trends, Griffith Surrounds is expected to grow by approximately 720 persons by 2041, reflecting an increase of 3.1% over the seventeen-year period.

 Frequently Asked Questions - Population